 Students who have special challenges in meeting the expectations of the academic program have access to the resource program at Redeemer.
-They may apply for assistance from the resource program through the guidance counsellor, the principal or the resource teacher.
-The program includes assessment of needs, development of individual education plans in consultation with parents/guardians and teachers, recommendation for program modifications/accommodations including assistance in writing tests and examinations and completing assignments.
-The additional fee for this program is \$500.
+Students may gain access to the resource program by a recommendation from the school or through a parental request.
+Resource program access is determined by the Principal in conjunction with the Resource Teacher.
+The program includes assessment of needs, development of individual education plans in consultation with parents/guardians and teachers, recommendation for program accommodations including assistance in writing tests and examinations and completing assignments.